maxonlinux/nooro-take-home-express/README.md

 Follow the steps in the Getting Started section to complete the setup.

-### 4.Update Your Docker Container to Start Automatically
+### 4. Update Your Docker Container to Start Automatically

 You can choose from different restart policies (`always`, `unless-stopped` and `on-failure`).
 For details please refer to the Docker documentation.